RomanMenzel/Calculator/README.md

 ```

 ### Execution
-Change (Terminal) to the path and type following in:
+Change (Terminal) to the path and type in following:
 ```
 python2 soure.py
 ```